ferronweb/ferron-website/src/content/docs/configuration.md

     - **key** (_String_)
       - Path to the SNI private key.
 This setting specifies the file path to the private key associated with the SNI certificate.
 Default: None
 - **loadModules** (_Array&lt;String&gt;_)
   - Modules to load.
 This setting specifies an array of modules that the server should load at startup.
-First module in the array is loaded first.
+The module handlers are executed in order of the list of modules to load defined in this property (for example if `cache` module is first specified, and then `fcgi`, then the `cache` module handler will be first executed, then `fcgi`).
 Default: None
 - **useClientCertificate** (_bool_)
   - Option to require client to provide its certificate.
 When set to `true`, the server will require clients to present a valid certificate for authentication.
 Default: `false`
 - **cipherSuite** (_Array&lt;String&gt;_)